davestewart/flat-file-api/README.md

 /posts/date/:year/:month
 ```

+...which return data from within the files.

+This makes setting up an API for frontend development extremely fast and easy!

 ## WIP

-This package is a work in progress, with various [planned features](issues).
+This package is a work in progress, with various [planned features](https://github.com/davestewart/flat-file-api/issues).

-It will eventually run as a global script, allowing you to set up an API in any project, and run it on demand.
+It will eventually run as a global script, allowing you to set up a flat-file API in any project, and run it on demand.

 A browser plugin will intercept requests and will be able to respond with the local API version of files.

-## Features
+## Features / planned features

 ### Static and dynamic files